MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.x Smart Thermostats (C2)

 The optimization process for this measure used the Baseline Perturbation analysis option in PAT, which allows discrete values of independent variables to be explored parametrically.
 For this analysis, the `Maximum Heating Setpoint Reset` and the `Maximum Cooling Setpoint Reset` were optimized to reduce the total annual utility cost by changing the reset temperature by 0.5C increments between the occupied and unoccupied setpoints as summarized in the table x. and x. below.
 These two independent variables were optimized separately because there is limited interaction between the heatin setpoint and cooling setpoint, which also reduced computation time significantly.

+, which for this analysis were set to 19C and 26C respectively.

 __Table x.
 Maximum Heating Setpoint Reset Temperatures__